 Meals Included: Breakfast, Lunch, Dinner

 Once a thriving whaling village off the coast of the Yukon Territory, Herschel Island is now classified as a Natural Environmental Park.
 The island protects the wildlife alongside the heritage of the Inuvialuit people and the whaling industry.
-As we wander through Herschel's historic dwellings, keep an eye out for the wildlife residents, which include bears, musk oxen and arctic foxes.
+As you wander through Herschel's historic dwellings, keep an eye out for the wildlife residents, which include bears, musk oxen and arctic foxes.
 The area is also home to the largest colony of black guillemots in the Western Arctic.

 Meals Included: Breakfast, Lunch, Dinner